etti-coder/Excel_Project/README.md

 1. More investment in trainning and Office facilities e.g common areas and staff canteen
 2. Focus on job satisfaction KPIs and ways to improve them
-3. Introduce and Implement improved holidays systme and reward points for regular staffs, etc
+3. Introduce and Implement improved holidays system and reward points for regular staffs, etc

 ### Limitation